 - Increased lifetime earnings

-- Meaningful relationships with Jovenes staff for continued support for years to come
+- Meaningful relationships with Jovenes’ staff for continual support for years to come

 Video by Afflux Films

 Partners & Funders

 We’d like to thank the partners and funders who are helping Jovenes support homeless students